 Electrical Engineering and Computer Science, Information Technology

-Culmer was born and raised in the Commonwealth of the Bahamas and completed his undergraduate studies at Central Methodist University in Fayette, Mo., before coming to Mizzou for his graduate studies in Computer Science.
-His research interests includes Online Social Network Analysis (OSN), Natural Language Processing (NLP), and Machine Learning (ML).
+Culmer was born and raised in the Commonwealth of the Bahamas and completed his undergraduate studies at Central Methodist University in Fayette, Missouri, before coming to Mizzou for his graduate studies in computer science.

 Culmer is an advocate for higher education with a passion for service and has also served the College of Engineering and the university in a number of ways.
 He has previously served as a research mentor for the National Science Foundation (NSF) Research Experience for Undergraduates (REU) and also as a teaching lead for the STEM Cubs program, a STEM education outreach program for K-6 students in the local community.
 Culmer has also been involved in the Graduate Scholars of Excellence (GSE) program where he has served as a mentor for undergraduate students from underrepresented and underserved communities.